Algopaul/PortHamiltonianBenchmarkSystems.jl/docs/src/index.md

 system = PHSystem(config)
 E, J, R, Q, G, P, S, N = @unpack system
 ```
-Docstrings for the types and methods show above can be accessed in the Julia REPL by typing `?` and then name of the type or method.
+Docstrings for the types and methods shown above can be accessed in the Julia REPL by typing `?` and then name of the type or method.

 ## How to Contribute